 After receiving the proxy statements, ISS will review the proxy issues and makes a recommendation on how to vote them in accordance with the Procedures.
 In these circumstances, ISS will review the relevant facts and circumstances and research the issue to determine how the proxy should be voted, so that the proxy is voted in the best interests of the Client and pursuant to the spirit of the guidelines.
 Once ISS makes a determination as to how a particular proxy should be voted, such determination is presented to the Committee.
-A member of the investment team assigned by Jackson Square with responsibility for reviewing the proxies for the issuer, will then determine whether to vote a particular proxy in accordance with the guidelines, whether to recommend that the Committee override the ISS vote recommendation or whether to vote differently on the same proposal for a particular proposal.
+A member of the investment team assigned by Jackson Square with responsibility for reviewing the proxies for the issuer, will then determine whether to vote a particular proxy in accordance with the guidelines, whether to recommend that the Committee override the ISS vote recommendation or whether to vote differently on the same proposal for a particular Client based on that Client's investment objectives or economic interests in the outcome of a particular proposal.
 In making such a determination, the member of the investment team will consider whether a more detailed analysis of the proxy should be conducted.
 When the Committee has decided to vote contrary to the guidelines, the CCO reviews the instructions against the vote recommendation inputted into ISS to ensure the accuracy of the instructions.

 As referenced above, the Committee's default position for proxy voting is to comply with the recommendations set forth in the Guidelines, which summarize Jackson Square's position on various issues and gives a general indication as to how proxies will be voted on each issue.
-Although Jackson Square usually votes proxies in accordance with the Guidelines, Jackson Square reserves the right to vote certain issues counter to the Guidelines, if, after a review of the matter by a member of the Committee, Jackson Square determines that a Client's best interests would be served by such a vote.
-A copy of the Guidelines will be maintained by the Committee.
+Although Jackson Square usually votes proxies in accordance with the Guidelines, Jackson Square reserves the right to vote certain issues counter to the Guidelines, if, after a review of the matter by a member of the Committee,